NASA-AMMOS/MMGIS/docs/pages/Configure/Formats/Time_Tiles/Time_Tiles.md

 ## Configuration

-For a tile layer, simply:
+For a tile layer in the Layers Tab, simply:

 1. Include the proper `{t}` parameter in its URL (see above).
 2. Set `Time Enabled` to `True`.

 Note: The positioning of `{t}` does offer some flexibility.
 Be aware though that MMGIS will scan its full directory for other times to compare too. `../{z}/{x}/{y}/{t}.png` while valid, has not been tested and may be expensive.
 MMGIS caches active time tile directories for 30 minutes.

+In the Time Tab:

+- `Enable` and make `Visible` the User Interface.

+## Using

+In MMGIS, expand the TimeUI bar by clicking the clock icon at the bottom right of the screen.